Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Note: This block needs to be exactly /29 large and part of the non-excluded sections of the 169.254.0.0/16 subnet.
 For more details, see: https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html

 Peer ASN as the Sophos firewall's ASN used for BGP peering and finally click Create.
-This will be configured in BGP section of Sophos firewall later.
+This will be configured in the BGP section of Sophos firewall later.

 10. Navigate to Transit Gateway Route Tables and click Create Transit Gateway Route Table to create a new table.

-12. Select the VPC attachment for the Sophos Firewall created in step # 3 and click Create association.
+12. Select the VPC attachment for the Sophos Firewall created in step 3 and click Create association.

 13. Similarly, create another association and select the firewall’s connect attachment created previously in step #5.

-• Navigate to the Propagations tab.
+• Go to to the Propagations tab.

 • Click Create propagation.